-SHUMUN will sell merchandise and candygrams throughout the conference.
+SHUMUN will sell merchandise and candy grams throughout the conference.
 While SHUMUN accepts cash, on-campus dining spaces like Starbucks, Dunkin, and the Cafeteria only accept cards.
-In order to eat at the Cafeteria, delegates and advisors may purchase a \$10 meal ticket, which gives access to the buffet and all-day entrance.
+In order to eat at the Cafeteria, delegates and advisors may purchase a \$7-\$12 meal ticket

+(price based on meal times), which gives access to the buffet and all-day entrance.
 There are plenty of restaurants in downtown South Orange for more dining options at the discretion of advisors.